top of page

 Wait, a 6th sense?!

-The over 3000 year old Tholkappiyam is said to have the first ever written record of a sixth sense.
-Researchers are only now exploring (and perhaps accepting) this idea of a sixth sense under names like interoception, or proprioception.
+Researchers are only now exploring (and perhaps accepting) this idea of a sixth sense under names like interoception, or proprioception over the past few decades.

 It must make you wonder, what other ancient wisdom is hidden within the grammar rules of Tamil?